MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/ui-elements.md

 ## Element properties

-Manage an element’s selectors by right selecting any UI element and selecting **Edit selector**.
+Manage an element’s selectors by right-clicking any UI element and selecting **Edit selector**.
 This brings up the Selector builder, where the selector can be edited with a visual editor.

 ![The visual selector editor](./media/ui-elements/visual-selector-editor.png)